 Once that was over, we’re magically back to Wolter’s lab in Minnesota, where Jamie Young is explaining LiDAR again.
 He shows us the data that his company recovered from the flyover of Track Rock Gap (remember that place?) and tells us how it matches up with Thornton’s 3d map.
 This shouldn’t be a surprise since Thornton’s map was created using elevation data, so all it really does is prove Thornton’s data was good data.
 Remember, we already know there is a site there, so this isn’t proving or telling us anything we don’t already know.
 There’s also data from a flyover of Mound B from the Lamar Mounds, but again, nothing new here.

-Thankfully at this point the show is over, and we’re basically wrapping up the not-evidence and as Wolter is going over his list he says there has to be a Maya/Georgia connection and “Whatever it was it must have involved archaeoastronomy.”
+Thankfully at this point, the show is over, and we’re basically wrapping up the not-evidence and as Wolter is going over his list he says there has to be a Maya/Georgia connection and “Whatever it was it must have involved archaeoastronomy.”
 This is perhaps one of the most nonsensical things he’s said all episode, especially since he spent no time making any argument of the sort.
-It’s just a random throw away statement that proves to me that Wolter has not clue what archaeoastronomyis, he just likes saying the word.
+It’s just a random throwaway statement that proves to me that Wolter has no clue what archaeoastronomy is, he just likes saying the word.